fagia/gitlab-playground/README.md

         - docker push $CI_REGISTRY_IMAGE:latest
 </pre>

-The newly defined pipeline stage will build and push the *cmd-list-projects* docker image.
+The newly defined pipeline stage will build and push the *cmd-tag-project* docker image.

 Now use the WebIDE GUI to stage and commit all the new and changed files and see the new pipeline running.